Images: With the kind permission of Jon-Lars Sorenson. More pics at: http://s44.photobucket.com/user/R90S/library/

 *** Tail pipe lengths vary depending on type and length of muffler.

-The header, or primary pipe lengths should idealy be the same (though you are not going to notice moderate deviations).
+The header, or primary pipe lengths should idealy be the same.
+Though you are not going to notice moderate deviations (which may actually help spread the torque curve a little).
 This is most easily achieved by symetrically dropping both pipes back under the sump into a merge towards the back of the engine.
 Though some clearance is lost, this configuration is considered efficient because it minimises the number of bends.

 Alternatively, it’s off to the same side for both pipes with chichanes in the near side pipe to even the lengths.
 Jon Lars Sorenson’s bike sports a fine example – see pic below.